 If you haven’t heard about Zachary’s karate club, you should probably be careful calling yourself a network scientist in the wrong company.
 It is a small network data set that is used as an example and benchmark for community detection algorithms.
 It even has a club!
 The Zachary Karate Club Club.
-With a trophy going to the one first presenter showing a Zachary Karate Club plot at a conference.
+With a trophy going to the first presenter to show a Zachary Karate Club plot at a conference.

 The original paper